EvilOatmeal/hearthstone-log-watcher/README.md

 }
 ```

+### **mulligan-start**

+The `mulligan-start` event fires when the players get to make their mulligan choices.

+You will only be able to see the choices of the friendly player, and they will be the `zone-change` events before the first `turn-start` event.

+This event does not pass any arguments to the callback.

 ### **turn-start**

 The `turn-start` event fires whenever a turn starts, except for the mulligan turn before turn 1.